-You might have many apple crisp recipes in your collection yet this one for Slow Cooker Apple Crisp with Warm Vanilla Sauce raises the bar!
+You might have many apple crisp recipes in your collection yet this one for Slow Cooker Apple Crisp with Warm Vanilla Sauce raises the bar to incredible levels!

 There’s a lot of apple recipes flying around right now, and I can’t help but to jump in with both whisks.
 I love the fall season for the fresh fruits and vegetables, purchasing them in bulk and trying new comforting recipes.

-Slow Cooker Apple Crisp with Warm Vanilla Sauce is a recipe I which I recently discovered, and one that I’ll be making time and again for the ease and taste.
-Apple crisp IS the epitome of fall, agree?
+This Slow Cooker Apple Crisp with Warm Vanilla Sauce is a recipe I which I recently discovered, and one that I’ll be making time and again for the ease and taste.
+Apple crisp IS the epitome of fall and this time of year, don’t you agree?

 If you do, you also need to try my Maple Apple Crisp.
-It’s a Canadian twist on apple crisp that needs to be tried!
+It’s a Canadian twist on warm apple crisp that needs to be tried!
+With that delicious apple crisp and this slow cooker version, I have you covered!

 These past couple of weeks my slow cooker has found a permanent home on my kitchen counter, I’ve been using it so much.
 With school and activities in full swing, I’ve found it impossible to make dinner on certain days of the week.

-Thus, I’ve designated a few days to always being ‘slow cooker recipe days’.
+Thus, I’ve designated a few days to always being ‘slow cooker recipes days’.
 It’s one small appliance that I just couldn’t live without.

 Then on other days, it can be tricky to plan the timing of dinners and desserts which both require the oven, so using the slow cooker for one sure makes it easier.
 Heaven forbid you have no cooking space when you very much want that dessert, after all!